keeks-mtl/petiole/testing.md

 ### Elements on Every page

 1. Navbar
-..* Click on the **Logo** and confirm it takes you to the all plants page.
+- Click on the **Logo** and confirm it takes you to the all plants page.
-..* Click on the **Brand Name** and confirm it takes you to the all plants page.
+- Click on the **Brand Name** and confirm it takes you to the all plants page.
-..* Click on **Plants** and confirm it takes you to all plants page.
+- Click on **Plants** and confirm it takes you to all plants page.
-..* Click on **Search** and confirm it takes you to the search page.
+- Click on **Search** and confirm it takes you to the search page.
-..* Click on **Login** and confirm it takes you to the log in page.
+- Click on **Login** and confirm it takes you to the log in page.
-..* Click on **Register** and confirm it takes you to the register page.
+- Click on **Register** and confirm it takes you to the register page.
-..* Log in to Petiole and confirm that the right links appear (Profile, Plants, Add Plant, Search, Logout).
+- Log in to Petiole and confirm that the right links appear (Profile, Plants, Add Plant, Search, Logout).
-..* Click on **Profile** and confirm it takes you to the profile page.
+- Click on **Profile** and confirm it takes you to the profile page.
-..* Click on **Add Plant** and confirm it takes you to the add plant page.
+- Click on **Add Plant** and confirm it takes you to the add plant page.
-..* Click on **Logout** and confirm it takes you to the log out page and you are no longer logged in.
+- Click on **Logout** and confirm it takes you to the log out page and you are no longer logged in.
-..* Check that hamburger icon appears on small devices and fits inline on all small device sizes.
+- Check that hamburger icon appears on small devices and fits inline on all small device sizes.
-..* Make sure hamburger icon works and shows all proper links and that they work on all pages.
+- Make sure hamburger icon works and shows all proper links and that they work on all pages.

 2. Footer
-..* Click on the **Facebook Logo** and confirm that a link to Facebook pops up in another tab.
+- Click on the **Facebook Logo** and confirm that a link to Facebook pops up in another tab.
-..* Click on the **Instagram Logo** and confirm that a link to Instagram pops up in another tab.
+- Click on the **Instagram Logo** and confirm that a link to Instagram pops up in another tab.
-..* Click on the **Youtube Logo** and confirm that a link to Youtube pops up in another tab.
+- Click on the **Youtube Logo** and confirm that a link to Youtube pops up in another tab.
-..* Click on the **Pinterest Logo** and confirm that a link to Pinterest pops up in another tab.
+- Click on the **Pinterest Logo** and confirm that a link to Pinterest pops up in another tab.
-..* Make sure footer icons are inline on all screen sizes.
+- Make sure footer icons are inline on all screen sizes.
-..* Check that the footer remains at the bottom of the pages that there is significantly less on.
+- Check that the footer remains at the bottom of the pages that there is significantly less on.

-### Feature Testing

-#### All Plants page
+### All Plants page

-##### General Testing
+#### General Testing
 - Check if the plant cards are rendered?
 - Check if there are twelve plant cards showing on the page?
 - Make sure the plant cards show in proper rows and columns.
 - Make sure the cards are ordered by most 'likes' and they change order if the 'likes' change.

-##### Responsiveness Testing
+#### Responsiveness Testing
 - Check that there are twelve cards on iPad/medium sized screens.
     - Make sure they are rendered in 3 columns.
 - Check that there are twelve3 cards on mobile/small sized screens.
     - Make sure they are rendered in single columns.
 - Make sure there is a seamless change in card placements while manually changing screen size by width.

-#### Search Page
+### Search Page

-##### General Testing
+#### General Testing
 - Check that search form is rendered with all options.
 - Make sure cards are ordered by latin name when page is initially opened.
 - Try testing by multiple plant names